rishabhrajput488/Cyclistic_case_study/README.md

 # Cyclistic_case_study

 This dashboard effectively captures key metrics that can inform strategic decisions for bike-sharing services.
-Great job on the visualization!

 Ridership Patterns: Casual riders are more active on weekends, while members show consistent ridership throughout the week.